Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Derivation of the supercurrent density

-We note that the approach outlined here does not require the computationally more demanding use of supercells as, e.g., implemented in Refs.~\cite{Kim2011,Kim2012,Heikkinen2013,Heikkinen2014,Huhtinen2018} to study FFLO type superconductivity.

-\subsection{Derivation of the supercurrent density}
+\section{Derivation of the supercurrent density}

-In this section, we will derive how to calculate the charge supercurrent associated with the finite center-of-mass momentum that the Cooper pairs obtain under the FMP constraint.
+In this section, we will derive how to calculate the charge supercurrent associated with the finite center-of-mass momentum of Cooper pairs under the FMP constraint.
 We start with the definition of the current operator $\bm{\hat{\jmath}}$.
 Generally, a current $\bm{j}$ in a system is induced by the change of the local polarization $\bm{P}$.
 The polarization operator is given by

 for electrons of charge $e$ sitting at a lattice site $i$ (we suppress orbital and spin indices for now).
-Then, the current is given by the time evolution (von-Neumann equation) of the polarization operator
+The current is given by the time derivative (von-Neumann equation) of the polarization operator

 We want to study the Hamiltonian with a superconducting pairing field $\Delta_{ij}$, where we here recast Eq.~(\ref{eq:SC_Hamiltonian_Nambu_space})